 While we are happy for our members to just come along and train, we are a pretty social club and we run events on a regular basis.
 Besides the Taekwondo gradings, we also have seminars, competitions, social get-togethers, annual charity events like bake sales and sponsored events like abseiling, swimming, ziplining and fun runs.
 While you do not have to participate in these events, we do feel that the social side of our club is what helps our members build long-lasting relationships with the staff and each other.

 As well as the regular training, each member gets access to our online portal.
 This contains video tutorials on the British Taekwondo recognised syllabus we use.
 This is all included in the price and is great for a little pre-grading training at home.
 To encourage families to train together we also operate a family discount system that makes classes affordable for families to train together.
+There has never been a better time to join our martial arts leeds centre.

 In our Taekwondo classes, you will learn various techniques and combinations from our Taekwondo syllabus including hand strikes, blocks, stances and lots of kicks.